PayBreak/retailer-integration-guide/index.md

 ## Integration Checklist

-To integrate with {{ site.data.globals.brandname }} you must send us an initilization request, either through a HTML form post or through our API.
+To integrate with {{ site.data.globals.brandname }} you must send us an initialization request, either through a HTML form post or through our API.
 The easiest way, is to send a HTML form post.

 You may optionally want to ingreate with your own back office, in which case